Frequently Asked Questions

 WHERE DOES THE THOMAS AND ELSIE DEELEY FOUNDATION GET ITS MONEY FOR THE SCHOLARSHIPS?

-It comes from donations from Deeley family members.
-Currently, The Thomas and Elsie Deeley Foundation has enough assets to fulfill all existing commitments made to students and to insure it will remain self-sustaining for future years.
+It comes from donations from the Deeley family members.
+Currently, The Thomas and Elsie Deeley Foundation has enough assets to fulfill all existing commitments made to students and to ensure it will remain self-sustaining for future years.

 return to questions

-DOES A FULL FOUNDATION AND MATCHING SCHOLARSHIP MEAN THE DEELEY FOUNDATION PAYS FOR ALL THE COSTS OF ATTENDING COLLEGE?
+DOES A MATCHING SCHOLARSHIP MEAN THE DEELEY FOUNDATION PAYS FOR ALL THE COSTS OF ATTENDING COLLEGE?

 The maximum award we make to colleges/universities that do not have partnership agreements with the Deeley Foundation is $12,000 per academic year.
-For those schools that have matching partnerships with the Deeley Foundation, our matching agreements restrict the amount of the scholarship to the cost of tuition and fees.
-Both of these types of scholarships would be considered FULL FOUNDATION AND MATCHING scholarships.
+For those schools that have matching partnerships with the Deeley Foundation, our matching agreements usually restrict the amount of the scholarship, when added to financial aid already awarded by the school, to the cost of tuition and fees.

 return to questions

-These scholarships are available to all colleges, regardless of whether they have partnerships with the Deeley Foundation.
-When a PARTIAL FOUNDATION scholarship is made to a student attending a college with a matching partnership with the Deeley Foundation, the college provides a matching amount towards the total amount of the award.
+Our scholarships are available to all colleges, regardless of whether they have partnerships with the Deeley Foundation.
+When a scholarship is made to a student attending a college with a matching partnership with the Deeley Foundation, the college provides a matching amount towards the total amount of the award.

 return to questions